EmirhanSerin1/Number_Convertor/README.md

   <img src="assets/1.jpg" width="200" >
 </p>

 If you want to change the light theme to dark theme.
 Tap the settings button in the top right.
-Then you can change the theme You can add colors by changing the colors from the lib/core/constants file optionally.
+Then you can change the theme.
+You can add colors by changing the colors from the lib/core/constants file optionally.

 <p float="left">